What is a Trade Mark?

 - the right to prevent others from infringing the trade mark

-- the ability to use the ® symbol with the trade mark.
+- the ability to use the ® symbol with the trade mark in the jurisdictions where registration has been granted.

 An application for registration of a trade mark in Australia is managed by IP Australia.